nishithshukla/arcmentors-web-framework/README.md

 [ArcMentors](https://arcmentors.com/) Web Template is web application template for Startup.

-This template allows Startups (Seed or Series A to D fundend) startups to get started quickly for web based application development.
+This template allows startups to get started quickly for web based application development.

 Template has two applications: